Founded: 1854 in Tuskegee, Alabama; moved to Montgomery, Alabama, in 1909.

 Campus Health: Huntingdon College is a smoke-free campus.
 All forms of lighted tobacco are prohibited on any Huntingdon College property.
 No tobacco in any form is permitted in classrooms or residence halls.

-Special Programs: Staton Center for Learning Enrichment, Honors Programs, academic and pre-professional advising, individual counseling and accommodations for students with disabilities, internships, Center for Career and Vocation, Elizabeth Belcher Cheek Concert Series, Huntingdon Community Concert Series, Rhoda Ellison Writers Festival, Jimmy Loeb Literary Series, and Stallworth Lecture Series.
+Special Programs: Staton Center for Learning Enrichment, Honors Program, academic and pre-professional advising, individual counseling and accommodations for students with disabilities, internships, Center for Career and Vocation, Elizabeth Belcher Cheek Concert Series, Rhoda Ellison Writers Festival, Jimmy Loeb Literary Series, and Stallworth Lecture Series.

 Degree Completion Program: Huntingdon’s Evening Bachelor’s Degree allows working professionals a convenient and flexible schedule for completing their bachelor’s degrees with majors in business management or criminal justice.
 Each course is offered just one night a week in five-week terms.
 The program is offered at sites around the state.